-The circumstances that led to such of duplications and inconsistencies have been well presented by the studies of Katz, Alster and Zgoll.
-Following them, it can be put thus: Angalta appears to consist of several independent traditions – some in regard to Inana, and other relating to Dumuzi.
-These traditions have been set in two separated units.
-The first one, lines 1–281 (S ends the unit at l.
-284, see below), telling of Inana's descent to the netherworld and her ascent from there with the help of Enki (= herewith Inana unit), belongs to a group of accounts describing Inana's journeys outside her city and her saving by Enki(’s wisdom).
-It has also relations to Inana's (cyclical) descent to and ascent from the netherworld, attested in other compositions.
-The second unit, lines 368–403, telling of Dumuzi's descent to the netherworld (= herewith Dumuzi unit), is based on diverse traditions regarding Dumuzi's death, preserved in additional numerous works.
+The circumstances that led to the numerous duplications and inconsistencies have been well presented by the studies of Katz, Alster and Zgoll.
+Their research shows that Angalta appears to consist of several independent traditions, some relating to Inana, and others to Dumuzi.
+These traditions have been set in two separate units.
+The first, lines 1–281 (S ends the unit at l.
+284, see below), recounts Inana’s descent to the Netherworld and her subsequent ascent with the help of Enki (henceforth, the ‘Inana unit’), belongs to a group of accounts describing Inana’s journeys outside her city and her rescue by (the wisdom of) Enki.
+This unit is also related to Inana’s (cyclical) descent to, and ascent from, the Netherworld, as attested to in other compositions.
+The second unit, lines 368–403, recounts Dumuzi’s descent to the Netherworld (henceforth, the ‘Dumuzi unit’), and is based on diverse traditions regarding Dumuzi’s death, as preserved in numerous additional works as well.

-The literary link between the Inana unit and the Dumuzi unit occurs in the section set between them, lines 285–367 (= herewith the middle section).
-This section describes how the Anuna Council instructed Inana, after she had already ascended from the netherworld, to find a substitute in order to be freed from the netherworld unscathed, and she chose Dumuzi because he has sinned against her.
-The content embedded in this section created for the first time a direct link between the descent of Dumuzi to the netherworld and the ascent of Inana from the netherworld.
-At the same time, however, it created inconsistencies and duplications in the work, since it still preserved the firm Sumerian traditions about the ascent of Inana from the netherworld with no need of substitution, as well as her endless loyalty to Dumuzi her spouse regardless her orders against him.
-In other words, while the section between Inana unit and Dumuzi unit serves as a ‘literary glue’ between two distinctive unit, it is also, and therefore, the cause for the inconsistencies and the duplications occurring in the work.
+The literary link between the Inana unit and the Dumuzi unit occurs in the section between them, lines 285–367 (henceforth, the ‘middle section’).
+This section describes how the Anuna Council instructed Inana, after she had already ascended from the Netherworld, to find a substitute in order to be freed from the Netherworld unscathed, and she chose Dumuzi because he had sinned against her.
+The content embedded in this section created, for the first time, a direct link between the descent of Dumuzi to the Netherworld and the ascent of Inana from the Netherworld.
+At the same time, however, it created inconsistencies and duplications in the work, as it still preserved the firm Sumerian traditions regarding Inana’s ascent from the Netherworld without the need for substitution, as well as her endless loyalty to her spouse Dumuzi despite her orders against him.
+In other words, while the section between the Inana unit and the Dumuzi unit serves as a ‘literary glue’ between these two distinctive units, it is also, and for that reason, responsible for the inconsistencies and duplications which are found in the work.

-Lines 282–306, of which this study questions about, are at the meeting point of the end of Inana unit and the beginning of the middle section that tells of Inana's searches for a substitute, which will eventually lead to the descent of Dumuzi to the netherworld.
-Now that the place and significance of these lines is clear, the question of their composition can be examined.
+Lines 282–306, the focus of this study, are the link between the end of the Inana unit and the beginning of the middle section that tells of Inana’s search for a substitute, which eventually leads to Dumuzi’s descent to the Netherworld.
+Now that the place and significance of these lines are clear, we can examine the issue of their composition.

 The repetitions and variants in Angalta 282–306 according to four duplicates

-The following figure (no. 1) illustrates the relation between the four (relatively complete) duplicates of Angalta regarding lines 284, 285, 288, 290, 305c, and 306.
-To achieve a broader view, the figure opens in line 281, which closes the Inana unit in most of the duplicates; and ends with line 307, where the account of Inana's meeting with her minister Ninšubur out of the netherworld begins.
-For convenience, the English translation of the relevant sentences is bold and accompanied by a Sumerian text.
+The following chart (figure no. 1) illustrates the relationship between the four (relatively complete) duplicates of lines 284, 285, 288, 290, 305c, and 306 in Angalta.
+To present a broader view, the chart begins with line 281, which terminates the Inana unit in most of the duplicates, and ends with line 307, which commences the account of Inana's meeting with her minister Ninšubur out of the Netherworld.
+For the sake of convenience, the English translation of the relevant sentences is in bold and accompanied by the Sumerian text.

 Figure no. 1: lines 281–307 in the four duplicates of Angalta